Einhorn sues Apple, marks biggest investor challenge in years

 “You could see Einhorn stirring up other activist investors, to twist them.
 I would certainly applaud their efforts,” said Tim Lesko, portfolio manager at Granite Investment Advisors, which owns Apple stock.

-Additional reporting by David Randall, Nate Raymond and Nicola Leske in New York; Writing by Ben Berkowitz and Edwin Chan; Editing by Jonathan Weber, Gerald E. McCormick, Lisa Von Ahn, Jeffrey Benkoe, Leslie Adler and Dale Hudson
+Additional reporting by David Randall, Nate Raymond and Nicola Leske in New York; Writing by Ben Berkowitz and Edwin Chan; Editing by Jonathan Weber, Gerald E. McCormick, Lisa Von Ahn, Jeffrey Benkoe, Leslie Adler, Dale Hudson and Cynthia Osterman